COVID - 19

 Scientists check if COVID drugs harm your ears

 Knowledge-focused CompletedThis study looked at whether certain medications used to treat COVID-19, or the COVID-19 vaccine itself, might affect a person's hearing.
-Researchers compared hearing tests in three groups of young adults: those who had COVID-19 and took medication, those who had COVID-19 without…
+Researchers compared the hearing of 90 young adults who had COVID-19 (some took medication, some did not) to people who never had the virus.
+T…

 Sponsor: Zonguldak Bulent Ecevit University • Aim: Knowledge-focused